open-telemetry/opentelemetry.io/content/en/docs/instrumentation/go/sampling.md

 Other samplers include:

 - [`TraceIDRatioBased`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#TraceIDRatioBased),
-  which will sample a fraction of traces, based on the fraction given to the sampler.
-Thus, if you set this to .5, half of traces will be sampled.
+  which samples a fraction of traces, based on the fraction given to the sampler.
+If you set .5, half of all the traces are sampled.
 - [`ParentBased`](https://pkg.go.dev/go.opentelemetry.io/otel/sdk/trace#ParentBased),
-  which behaves differently based on the incoming sampling decision.
-In general, this will sample spans that have parents that were sampled, and will not sample spans whose parents were _not_ sampled.
+  which behaves differently based on the incoming sampling decision. `ParentBased` samples spans that have parents that were sampled, and doesn't sample spans whose parents were not sampled.

 By default, the tracer provider uses a `ParentBased` sampler with the `AlwaysSample`.